-The Coldbath Fields Riots on the 13th of May 1833 was the first major clash between radicals and the young Metropolitan Police.
-The National Union of the Working Classes (NUWC) organised a demonstration in Coldbath Fields against the 1832 Reform Act.
+The Coldbath Fields Riot on the 13th of May 1833 was the first major clash between radicals and the young Metropolitan Police.
+The National Union of the Working Classes (NUWC) organised a demonstration in Coldbath Fields in Islington against the 1832 Reform Act.
 The Reform Act increased the number of men allowed to vote, but only by a small amount, and it didn’t go far enough for the NUWC.
 The Home Secretary, Lord Melbourne, declared the meeting illegal, but it went ahead anyway.
 On the afternoon of the 13th of May a large crowd had gathered, listening to speeches given from the back of open wagons.

 After a while, a large detachment of police arrived and began to clear the crowd.
 The high number of police officers raised tensions, leading to shouted insults.
 The police trapped some of the protesters in nearby Calthorpe Street, who then attempted to fight their way out.
 In the ensuing chaos, three police officers were stabbed; Sergeant John Brooks, PC Henry Redwood and PC Robert Culley.
 Brooks and Redwood both survived, but Culley only made it to the nearby Calthorpe Arms before he died.